Find out more & book online at 3btraining.com

 Gains knowledge – This scaffolding course provides all the knowledge required to inspect scaffold structures safely.
 This enhances the scaffolder’s expertise, making them a valuable asset to any construction team.

-Minimises risks – Secondly, BSI training allows you to identify the risks with scaffolding structures.
+Minimises risks – Secondly, BSI training allows you to find the risks with scaffolding structures.
 This significantly reduces the risk of accidents, thereby safeguarding the well-being of workers and minimising potential liabilities for employers.
 With this industry being such a high-risk industry for accidents and fatalities it is important to minimise any risks as quickly as possible and risk identification is key to achieving this.

 Experienced trainers – Our trainers have expert knowledge in the scaffolding industry, which allows them to provide support to the delegates that is practical and relevant.